Noragami: Anime

 An anime television series adaptation was announced in June 2013.
 It was directed by Kotaro Tamura and produced by Bones, with character designs from Toshihiro Kawamoto.
 Prior to its television premiere, the first episode was screened at 2013's Anime Festival Asia on November 10, 2013.
 The series was broadcast for 13 episodes on Tokyo MX, MBS, BS11, and TVA from January 5 to March 23, 2014.
 Two additional original animation DVDs (OADs) were bundled with the limited edition of the 10th and 11th manga volumes, respectively released on February 17 and July 17, 2014.

 A second season, titled (ノラガミ ARAGOTO, Noragami Aragoto), was broadcast from October 3 to December 26, 2015.
 (Note: Tokyo MX listed the air dates for the series on Friday at 25:05, which is effectively Saturday at 1:05 a.m.
 JST.)
 Two OADs were bundled with the limited edition of the 15th and 16th manga volumes, respectively released on November 17, 2015, and March 17, 2016.

 In North America, both series were licensed by Funimation.
 They released Noragami on DVD and Blu-ray on July 7, 2015, while Noragami Aragoto was released on February 21, 2017.
-Following the announcement that Funimation would be unified under the Crunchyroll brand, the series was moved to the platform in 2022.
+Following the announcement that Funimation would be unified under the Crunchyroll brand, the series was moved to its platform in 2022.
 Madman Entertainment licensed the anime for distribution in Australia and New Zealand.